jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 - configuration for gpsr

+The hosts' routing protocol type is set to `Gpsr`:

+<pre class="snippet" src="omnetpp.ini" from='"Gpsr"' until=" "></pre>

+All other protocol parameters are left at their defaults.

+TODO: some examples of parameters? link to documentation?

 - results
 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="Gpsr1.mp4"></video></p>
 <!--simple screen recorder, 10 fps, normal run-->